ocentra/TabAgentServer/tabagent-rs/Rust-Architecture-Guidelines.md

 - **Action**: Always require the AI to generate `rustdoc` comments (`///`) for all public functions, structs, and enums.
 These comments should include a brief explanation, sections for `# Examples`, `# Panics`, and `# Errors`.
 - **Action**: For any non-trivial function, instruct the AI to also generate a `#[cfg(test)] mod tests { ... }` module with unit tests covering both success and failure cases.
+- **Action**: Instruct the AI to follow Test-Driven Development (TDD) principles, writing tests that validate real functionality rather than just trying to make tests pass.
+- **Action**: Require the AI to avoid stubs and mocks except when absolutely necessary, preferring real implementations and real data in tests.

 ```rust
 /// Adds two numbers together.